2025 Music Reviews

 A rare medical crisis in 2021 seems to have permanently transformed Trevor's voice - instead of this fey wisp, it's slightly raspier, and it gives his music a different edge.
 While it kind of fades out a little in the second half (especially with those "nostalgic" sound clips), tracks like "Speed Freak" and "Lucy Takes a Picture" help to hold it up.

-Singles of the Year: Baths: "Governed," Indigo De Souza: "Heartthrob," John Glacier (Featuring Sampha): "Ocean Steppin'," Horsegirl: "Switch Over," Squid: "The Hearth and Circle Round Fire," Youth Lagoon: "Speed Freak"
+Singles of the Year: Baths: "Governed," Sabrina Carpenter: "Manchild," Indigo De Souza: "Heartthrob," John Glacier (Featuring Sampha): "Ocean Steppin'," Horsegirl: "Switch Over," Lorde: "Hammer," Pulp: "Spike Island," Show Me the Body: "One Train," Squid: "The Hearth and Circle Round Fire," Wet Leg: "Catch These Fists," Youth Lagoon: "Speed Freak"

 Back